Deep combinatorial optimisation for optimal stopping time problems : application to swing options pricing: Optimal stopping

 \subsection{Discrete time modelling}

-In practice, one only considers optimal stopping on a discrete time grid (for instance, the valuation of a Bermudan option is used as a proxy of the American or swing option).
+In practice, one only considers optimal stopping on a discrete time grid (for instance, the valuation of a Bermudan option is used as a proxy of the American option).
 Let us consider $N + 1$ exercise dates belonging to a discrete set $\mathcal{D}_N = \{t_0 = 0 < t_1 < \ldots < t_N = T\}$, $N \in \mathbb{N}^*$.
 The problem consists in finding

 where $S^l_N$ is the set of stopping times belonging to $S^l$ such that $\tau_i \in \mathcal{D}_N$ on $\{\tau_i \leq T\}$, for $i=1,\ldots,l$.
 This discretisation is needed for our algorithm as it is needed in classical methods such as \cite{longstaff2001valuing}.
-The solution of \eqref{eq:base_problem} can then be approximated by the solution of
+Problem \eqref{eq:base_problem} is equivalent to the following:

 where $(Y_i)_{i=0,\ldots,N}$ is a sequence of $(\mathcal{F}_{t_i})_{i=0,\ldots,N}$-measurable random variables taking values in $\{0,1\}$ such that

 and